amorphic/amorphic.github.io/james_stewart_cv.md

 :   Senior Systems Administration role responsible for junior sysadmin and all operational aspects of the Beam.tv web site across 3 data centres.

-    * Installation and support of CentOS 5.x servers running Apache 2.x and load balanced with LVS to serve >10k unique visitors and >1 million hits/day.
+    * Installed and supported CentOS 5.x servers running Apache 2.x and load balanced with LVS to serve >10k unique visitors and >1 million hits/day.
-    * Rollout of New York co-location based on Squid reverse proxies and Citrix WANScaler network accelerators reducing download times for US customers by >50%.
+    * Rolled out New York co-location based on Squid reverse proxies and Citrix WANScaler network accelerators reducing download times for US customers by >50%.
-    * Administration of Oracle 10g RDBMS backend.
-    * Monitoring using Nagios, Cacti and Zenoss.
+    * Implemented monitoring using Nagios, Cacti and Zenoss.
-    * Implementation of Subversion/TRAC and formal daily code release system.
-    * Management of capex/opex budgets and reporting to senior staff.
+    * Managed capex/opex budgets and reporting to senior staff.

 ---

 ###InciteMVNE - London, United Kingdom
 __Operations Manager__ <br> _10/2003 - 02/2005_

-:   Systems Administration role responsible for all operational aspects of a mobile content delivery system.
+:   Systems Administration role responsible for all operational aspects of a mobile content delivery system built on J2EE/RedHat/Oracle.

-    * Installation and support of Redhat ES 3.x servers running in-house mobile phone content delivery system (J2EE/JBoss/Tomcat).
-    * Administration of Oracle 9i RDBMS backend.
-    * Configuration of WLANs and VPNs at client sites for content delivery.
-    * Design and development of football community websites using HTML, XML/XSLT and PHP.

 ---